ViBiOh/goweb/README.md

 ## Getting started

 Golang binary is built with static link.
-You can download it directly from the Github Release page or build it by yourself by cloning this repo and running make.
+You can download it directly from the [Github Release page](https://github.com/ViBiOh/goweb/releases) or build it by yourself by cloning this repo and running `make`.

-A Docker image is available for amd64, arm and arm64 platforms on Docker Hub: vibioh/goweb.
+A Docker image is available for `amd64`, `arm` and `arm64` platforms on Docker Hub: [vibioh/goweb](https://hub.docker.com/r/vibioh/goweb/tags).

-You can configure app by passing CLI args or environment variables (cf. Usage section).
+You can configure app by passing CLI args or environment variables (cf. [Usage](#usage) section).
 CLI override environment variables.

-You'll find a Helm Kubernetes exemple (without secrets) in the infra/ folder.
+You'll find a Kubernetes exemple in the [`infra/`](infra/) folder, using my [`app chart`](https://github.com/ViBiOh/charts/tree/master/app)

 ## CI